Jonty/Sh-Matrix/README.md

     echo -en "\nsource ~/.shmatrix.sh" >> ~/.bashrc

 Obviously you'll have to login again once this is done.
 But then you knew that, didn't you?

-P.S.
-====
-I am so, so, sorry.
-Blame @infovore for the number of horrible Matrix references.